ioos/vocabularies/README.md

 ### Selecting a vocabulary term

-The term identification and selection procedure [#Vocabulary_Selection_and_Use described above] should be used. a search for terms should start with Primary Vocabularies for observed properties, particularly the [http://mmisw.org/ont/cf/parameter CF Standard Names parameter vocabulary].
+The term identification and selection procedure [#Vocabulary_Selection_and_Use described above] should be used. a search for terms should start with Primary Vocabularies for observed properties, particularly the [CF Standard Names parameter vocabulary] (http://mmisw.org/ont/cf/parameter).
 Where equivalent or nearly equivalent terms exist, CF terms are preferred over DwC terms.
 If an appropriate observed property term is not found among primary vocabularies, the secondary IOOS vocabularies listed above should be searched.

 If the desired parameter is not found on primary or secondary vocabularies, IOOS should be notified and engaged to discuss adding the term to the IOOS Parameter Vocabulary, following a publicized and accepted process that's reasonably fast and a reasonably small burden on participants.
 In parallel, IOOS will maintain an engagement with the CF community to discuss adding parameters that are not currently present.

 ### Composite Properties

 The CF standard names vocabulary only defines scalar properties.
 Previously, IOOS defined three composite ("vector") properties made up of two or more scalar properties: *winds*, *waves* and *currents*.
-These composite properties are supported via the IOOS Parameter Vocabulary and should be referenced like any other term there (eg: http://mmisw.org/ont/ioos/parameter/wave). [https://code.google.com/p/ioostech/wiki/SOSGuidelines#Composite_phenomena Additional descriptions of IOOS guidance regarding composite properties are available elsewhere].
+These composite properties are supported via the IOOS Parameter Vocabulary and should be referenced like any other term there (eg: http://mmisw.org/ont/ioos/parameter/wave).
+[Additional descriptions of IOOS guidance regarding composite properties are available elsewhere] (https://code.google.com/p/ioostech/wiki/SOSGuidelines#Composite_phenomena).

 ### Station Platform Types

-The [http://mmisw.org/ont/ioos/platform IOOS Platform Vocabulary (http://mmisw.org/ont/ioos/platform)] references and defines platform types used to describe each station asset.
+The [IOOS Platform Vocabulary] (http://mmisw.org/ont/ioos/platform) references and defines platform types used to describe each station asset.
 This vocabulary was developed by IOOS (with guidance from MMI) in 2012-2013 through a concerted effort drawing from current needs and previous IOOS and MMI experiences. [http://code.google.com/p/ioostech/wiki/PlatformVocabulary This effort, the vocabulary itself, and instructions for usage are described elsewhere.]
 The vocabulary of approximately 35 terms provides a consistent terminology to describe a wide array of platform types on which sensors are attached and data sets collected.
-These terms must be used as classifier entries in [http://code.google.com/p/ioostech/source/browse/trunk/templates/Milestone1.0/SML-DescribeSensor-Station.xml SOS DescribeSensor SensorML responses].
+These terms must be used as classifier entries in [SOS DescribeSensor SensorML responses] (http://code.google.com/p/ioostech/source/browse/trunk/templates/Milestone1.0/SML-DescribeSensor-Station.xml).

 ### Organization Descriptors and Roles